EdgyEdgemond/changelog-gen/README.md

 Commits](https://www.conventionalcommits.org/en/v1.0.0/), as well as reading changes from a `release_notes` folder.

+NOTE: `release_notes` support will be dropped in a future version, migration to conventional commits is recommended.

-By default supported types are currently `fix` and `feat`.
+By default supported sections are currently `fix` and `feat`.
 Additional types can be configured to map to these initial types.

 By default the supported changelog sections are `feat` and `fix`, generating a